Dr Konstantina Kappou

 Profile & Expertise

-Nadia is an Associate Professor of Finance at the ICMA Centre, the Programme Director of MSc Financial Risk Management and the Senior tutor of Undergraduate and Postgraduate Programmes.
+Nadia is an Associate Professor of Finance at the ICMA Centre and the Programme Director of MSc Financial Risk Management.
 She is also the Regional Director of the UK London Chapter of GARP (Global Association of Risk Professionals).
 Before joining the academic sector, she worked within the financial markets for over seven years.

 Nadia worked as an equity derivatives flow trader for Credit Suisse in New York and London, where she covered the financial sector of all main European option markets as well as the desk’s equity correlation and dispersion exposure.
 During the commodity boom, she joined the Energy Derivatives Sales & Trading Desk of Credit Suisse-Glencore Alliance, covering major hedge fund accounts on energy derivative products.
 Following her career in banking, she led projects in the shipping industry and worked as a sessional lecturer, teaching equity, commodity and shipping derivatives to City executives and masters students.